kevinwhitham/superlattice_structure_analysis/README.md

--nd, --nodata       do not output data files (if you only want the images and plots) -e, --edge          plot the structure metric or outline of particles at the edge of a blank region -m, --morph         use morphological filtering during particle search -o, --outline       plot the Voronoi cells as outlines without the structure metric color -mc, --montecarlo   compute and output data that could be used for MC (NN distance, bonds, etc.)
+-nd, --nodata       do not output data files (if you only want the images and plots) -e, --edge          plot the structure metric or outline of particles at the edge of a blank region -m, --morph         use morphological filtering during particle search -s, --small         look for very small particles (<5 pixels in diameter) -o, --outline       plot circles on the image showing the location and diameter -v, --voronoi       plot the Voronoi cells as outlines without the structure metric color -mc, --montecarlo   compute and output data that could be used for MC (NN distance, bonds, etc.)
 -d, --debug         turns on debugging output, you can see how well it is thresholding your image
 ```